ABOUT THE FGLI CONSORTIUM

 We build a close knit professional community of administrators and faculty at these institutions, centering generous knowledge-sharing and affirming the identities and experiences our colleagues bring to this work.
 We serve as thought leaders at and to selective colleges and universities across the nation – both implementing and consulting on asset-based practices and policies that uplift and support FGLI students in these contexts, with a focus on access and success.
 In this spirit, we also partner with colleagues in non-profit, community-based, and related organizations who aim to create pathways for their students to the very institutions where we do this work.

-Letter from our executive committee
+executive committee

-Khristina Gonzalez, Princeton University
+Khristina Gonzalez, Co-Founder

 History